s-b-i-t/Polynomial-Calculator/README.md

-Windows app for calculating polynomials using windows API for c++

-Supports
+# Polynomial Calculator

-addition, subtraction, multiplication, and remainder operations for polynomial as well as complex functions
+This repository contains a Windows application for calculating polynomials using the Windows API in C++.
+The application supports addition, subtraction, multiplication, and remainder operations for polynomials, as well as complex functions.

+## Tools and Technologies Used
+- **Programming Language**: C++
+- **Build System**: Makefile
+- **Platform**: Windows API
+- **Design Patterns**: Factory, Singleton

+You can explore the project [here](https://github.com/s-b-i-t/Polynomial-Calculator).